professional woman standing in front of city skyline

 Sample answer:

-“I’m genuinely excited about this role and feel my experience aligns well with what you’re looking for.”
+“I’m genuinely excited about this role and feel my experience aligns well with what you’re looking for.
+Is there anything about my previous answers or experience that I can clarify for you before we wrap up?”

 32. Why do you think you’re a good fit for this team?